uwsampa/accept/docs/hack.md

 Next, get the experiments' dependencies (Python modules, data files) by typing `make exp_setup`.

+To run the experiments, you need to download certain large input files from the [PARSEC][] benchmark suite.
+This step is not yet automated, but you can see the list of files you need in the `PARSEC_INPUTS` Makefile variable.

 Finally, run the experiments by typing `make exp`.
 The command will dump the results to a file called `results.json`.

 There are several variables you can specify to customize the experiments: